 Education is necessary for economic mobility.
 Americans with college degrees are paid 74 percent more than those with only high school degrees.
 This gives them enough to save and acquire wealth.

 A 2018 Federal Reserve study found there are three ways education creates wealth.
 First, families headed by educated parents earn more than those without college degrees.
 That gives the children a head start in life.
 They can attend private schools and receive better education themselves.

 Second, is the upward-mobility effect.
 It occurs when a child is born into a family without a college degree.
 Once the child earns a diploma, the entire family becomes wealthier.
 The study found it boosted family wealth by 20 percentiles.
-In families where both the parents and child graduated college, wealth improved but only by 11 percentiles.
+In families where both the parents and child graduated from college, wealth improved but only by 11 percentiles.

 The United States Is Slipping

 In 2012, 43 percent of Americans had a university level education.
 Only Canada, Israel, Japan, and Russia ranked higher.

 But the United States is slipping.
-Other countries are doing a better job investing in human capital.
+Other countries are doing a better job of investing in human capital.
 Among Americans aged 25-34, only 44 percent have a college-level education.
 That percentage is better in 11 other countries.
 Korea tops the list with 66 percent of its young people having a college education.
 As a result, fewer than 30 percent of American adults have more education than their parents.

 The highly-ranked University of Tokyo costs $4,735 a year.
 As a result, 50 percent of Japan's citizens have a college degree.
 Many other countries, such as Germany and Denmark, cover the costs of higher education for their citizens.
 Denmark even pays its students $900 a month to stay in school.